Madmegsox1/Cat-and-Dog-classifier/README.md

 The modules you need are:
 `tensorflow` and `scipy` and `PIL` but the other libs should be pre-installed.

-To see if an image is a cat or a dog put it into the folder called `working_set` then run the py file. you should see an output like this:
+To see if an image is a cat or a dog put it into the folder called `working_set` then run the `tf_classifier.py` file. you should see an output like this:

 <p align="center">